yanhann10/flask-project/README.md

 [Demo App](https://flask-266401.appspot.com/)

+## Usage

+Sample input for articles

+1. Raw text, or
+2. A list of webpages, including those with .txt endings. pdf, ppt and non-textual pages are currently not supported.

+Sample setting for desired output length

+1. Number of words (e.g. 50) each article will be summarized in, or
+2. Ratio of summarization (e.g. 0.2)

 ## Set up

 To run it locally, git clone this repo, cd into the folder, set up virtual environment